Amanvile/Amanvile/README.md

 - 👀 I’m interested in Front end development and ui design
 - 🌱 I’m currently switching from react js to next js
 - 📫 How to reach me deribaman@hotmail.com
-- ⚡ Fun fact: I casualy play fortnite and enjoy hiking
+- ⚡ Fun fact: I casualy work canva and illustrator and enjoy hiking